anmarjarjees/python-modules-packages/README.md

 ## Step 2: Activate/Using the Virtual Environment
 When it's the time to use the virtual environment, we do need (have) to activate this virtual environment:
-In Windows systems, two different locations:
+In "Windows" operating systems, two different locations:
   1) inside the command line prompt (cmd.exe) batch syntax =>> <venv_folder>\Scripts\Activate.bat
   2) inside the Windows Powershell (Or Your VS CODE Powershell):
     **Syntaxes:**